 Why this is a welcome change

 The aim of Reg BI is to enhance the transparency and quality of investors’ relationships.
 In a climate where we’re seeing a year-on-year decline in trust in the financial industry, this can only be a good thing.
 We’ve seen similar initiatives in Europe, such as the advent of Key Information Documents (KIDs) and GDPR.
 Both aim to improve clarity between consumers and institutions.
-Whether that’s around financial risks, or use of personal data.
+Whether that’s around financial risks or the use of personal data.

 Now more than ever, customers demand complete clarity and transparency from their financial providers.
 And we’re very far from that.
 For example, the average US reading grade level is 8th grade.
 Honestly, how many financial disclosures would be understandable by the average American?
 Reg BI is a welcome step towards a more open industry.

-The ruling marks a shift in approach, but actually the SEC has been promoting a Plain English writing style for almost 20 years.
+The ruling marks a shift in approach, but actually, the SEC has been promoting a Plain English writing style for almost 20 years.
 Back in 1998, they published an excellent handbook to help advisers create clear disclosure documents.
 You can now use this useful resource to help prepare for Reg BI.